circuitdao/docs/docs/user-guide/price-oracle.md

     * Statute index: 39
     * Statute name: ```STATUTE_ANNOUNCER_DISAPPROVAL_COOLDOWN_INTERVAL```
     * considerations: should be long enough to give governance time to find a replacement data provider before a unilateral disapproval becomes effective. should be short enough to not unduly restrict data providers from exiting.
+* **Maximum Disapproval Penalty**
+    * Statute index: 38
+    * Statute name: ```STATUTE_ANNOUNCER_DISAPPROVAL_MAXIMUM_PENALTY_BPS```
+    * considerations: should be small enough to protect data providers from losing an unreasonable share of their deposit when disapproved. should be large enough to cover the transaction cost of a disapproval.